Eric Cullen: Court case

-Cullen was arrested in 1993 for possession of child pornography.
+Cullen was arrested in July 1993 for possession of child pornography.
 In 1995, Cullen was convicted of child pornography offences, and his own history of being sexually abused since the age of 13 - and throughout his 20s - was revealed.
 He explained he been blackmailed into storing child pornography at his home by his abusers—a claim accepted by the Crown.
-He pled guilty in 1995 to a number of minor charges to avoid a potentially harrowing trial.
-Another adult victim of the same paedophile ring informed Strathclyde Police that the gang had stored extreme child pornography in the houses of various terrorized victims, including himself and Eric.
+He pleaded guilty in 1995 to a number of minor charges to avoid a potentially harrowing trial.
+Another adult victim of the same paedophile ring informed Strathclyde Police that the gang had stored extreme child pornography in the houses of various terrorized victims, including him and Eric.

 The subsequent police investigation and press coverage resulted in clinical depression when he "finally cracked under a load which had become unbearable".
 His nine-month prison sentence was reduced to three years' probation on appeal.

 Cullen later said: "At no time was I ever accused of child abuse.
 Yes, I did have those indecent videos in my house.
 But what was never clearly explained to the public was that I was being blackmailed into keeping them by one of my abusers, and my lawyer advised me to plead guilty to these charges because physically and mentally I couldn't have stood up to a long intense court case.
 The only time I ever saw those horrific videos was in Hamilton police station, when I was identifying my abuser."

 As soon as his prison sentence had been quashed on appeal, he began to be offered acting parts again, but he was still too ill with severe PTSD to resume work.